provenance-io/docs/contributing/adr/400-smart-contracts/README.md

 ---
 description: >-
-  Method for executing code within, against, and outside of the Provenance Blockchain.
+  Method for executing code within, against, and outside of the Provenance Blockchain Blockchain.
 ---